KhalilOuali/Raspbian-Bullseye-with-QEMU/README.md

 This guide uses [USB as a network interface for the VM](https://stackoverflow.com/a/64420363/18271103). <br>
 If possible, setting up a bridged connection or a NAT interface would probably be better.

-* [There seems to be a bug](https://bugs.launchpad.net/ubuntu/+source/libvirt/+bug/1936831) which makes it impossible to use virt utils to manager this VM.
+* [There seems to be a bug](https://bugs.launchpad.net/ubuntu/+source/libvirt/+bug/1936831) which makes it impossible to use virt utils to manage this VM.

 * Some steps in the VM's boot sequence fail, but they do not seem to affect functionality.